monikatamsoy/arPaintings/README.md

 # arPaintings
 This web application lets the user place an AR painting on his wall.
+Link is here - [Github Page](https://monikatamsoy.github.io/arPaintings/)

 Here is a demo video of the web app opened in Chrome browser from an ARCore supported Android phone(OnePlus 7T)